awsdocs/aws-direct-connect-user-guide/doc_source/limits.md

 AWS Direct Connect supports these port speeds over single\-mode fiber: 1 Gbps: 1000BASE\-LX \(1310nm\) and 10 Gbps: 10GBASE\-LR \(1310nm\)\.

 1: You cannot create a transit virtual interface on a hosted connection with a capacity less than 1Gbps\.

+## BGP quotas<a name="bgp-quotas"></a>

+The following are BGP quotas\.
+The BGP timers negotiate down to the lowest value between the routers\.
+The BFD intervals are defined by the slowest device\.
++ Default hold timer: 90 seconds
++ Minimum hold timer: 3 seconds

+  A hold value of 0 is not supported\.
++ Default keepalive timer: 30 seconds
++ Minimum keepalive timer: 1 second
++ Graceful restart timer: 120 seconds

+  We recommend that you do not configure graceful restart and BFD at the same time\.
++ BFD liveness detection minimum interval: 300 seconds
++ BFD minimum multiplier: 3 seconds

 ## Load balance considerations<a name="load-balance-considerations"></a>